-Tarzan’s Quest is top notch adventure storytelling, and seeing Jane as this awesome jungle girl makes this a standout book in the series.
-The Tarzan stuff is fun, and Nkima’s antics are always worth a laugh or two, but it’s Jane’s story that really grabs you.
+Tarzan’s Quest is top-notch adventure storytelling and seeing Jane as this awesome jungle girl makes this a standout book in the series, the Tarzan stuff is fun, and Nkima’s antics are always worth a laugh or two, but it’s Jane’s story that really grabs you.
 There is danger, murder, love and mystery in the jungle and Jane can handle it all.
-That this was the last book to feature Jane as a primary character is sad for if given the chance she could have become an equal to Tarzan in the jungle hero category.
+That this was the last book to feature Jane as a primary character is sad for if given the chance she could have become equal to Tarzan in the jungle hero category.

 Note: Our heroes do acquire a jar of pills that will give the user immortality, and the survivors of the book divvy them up amongst themselves, but whether Tarzan and Jane take them is never divulged.
 This certainly would have allowed Burroughs to never have to worry about his hero getting old and feeble, but as the series only went on for five more books he never had to use it.

 Book Rank - 7.5/10